dani7cl/barista/libs/barista-components/filter-field/README.md

   unit (`string`) of the selected values and the range itself (which can either be one `number` value or a `number` tuple).
-- Multi select filters: array of objects that have been selected via an multi selct list with checkboxes (the objects are exactly the ones the consumer has provided via the data source).
+- Multi select filters: array of objects that have been selected via an multi select list with checkboxes (the objects are exactly the ones the consumer has provided via the data source).
 The suggested items can also be refined by typing.